Pfäfers

 Pfäfers is a municipality in the Wahlkreis (constituency) of Sarganserland in the canton of St. Gallen in Switzerland.
-The villages Pfäfers, St. Margrethenberg, Vadura, Valens, Vasön and Vättis belong to the municipality.
+The villages belonging to this municipality include: Pfäfers, St. Margrethenberg, Vadura, Valens, Vasön, and Vättis.

 History

-The Taminatal can look back on a long history of settlement.
-In the Drachenloch above Vättis stonetools of cavemen and bones of bears, perhaps 50,000 years old, were found.
-Examples from the find are on display in the local museum in Vättis.
+The area around Pfäfers, known as the Taminatal, was inhabited in prehistoric times.
+In the Drachenloch above Vättis stonetools of cavemen and bones of bears, perhaps 50,000 years old, were found; examples of this archaeology are on display in the local museum in Vättis.

 Pfäfers reached importance through the foundation of the Benedictine monastery, Pfäfers Abbey, in the first half of the 8th century.
 It existed for over a thousand years and was closed in 1838.
 Since 1847 the abbey premises have been used as a mental institution.

 Pfäfers is first mentioned in 762 as abbas de Fabarias.
 In 1247 it was mentioned as Pheuers and in 1288 as Pfaevaers.
 In Romansh it is known as Faveras.

-In the 14th century Walser settled in the Calfeisental.
-Until today the colony of St. Martin and the Walserhouse on the alp Ebni can be visited.
+In the 14th century, Walser people settled in the Calfeisental valley, which was flooded in 1976 to form the Gigerwaldsee reservoir.
+The colony of St. Martin and the Walserhouse on the Alpine mountain Ebni is still open to visitors.

-Around the year 1240 the thermal spring in the Taminaschlucht ("gorge of the Tamina") was discovered.
-The sick people who bathed in the curative water were let down the narrow gorge on ropes.
-In the year 1630 a bath-house was constructed at the mouth of the gorge.
+Around the year 1240, the thermal spring in the Taminaschlucht ("gorge of the Tamina") was discovered.
+The ailing individuals who bathed in the curative water were let down the narrow gorge on ropes.
+In the year 1630, a bath-house was constructed at the mouth of the gorge.
 The road to Ragaz was built in 1840 and in the following years the cure business was increasingly relocated to there.
 Today, Bad Pfäfers ("Pfäfers Spa"), the oldest Baroque bath-house in Switzerland, houses a restaurant and a museum.

-Two important milestones of the 20th century in economical aspects were the opening of the clinic Valens in 1970 and of the power plants Sarganserland in 1975.
-The clinic Valens is specialised in rheumatology, neurology and orthopaedy.
-The power plants Sarganserland run a pumped storage hydro power plant.
-The storage lake Gigerwald and the compensation reservoir Mapragg with the control centre in Mapragg belong to the power plant.
-Both companies are important employers for the population of the community.
+Two important employers for the area are the clinic at Valens, which opened in 1970; and the power plants at Sarganserland, opened in 1975.
+The clinic at Valens is specialised in rheumatology, neurology and orthopaedy.
+The power plants at Sarganserland run a pumped storage hydro power plant, using the storage lake Gigerwald and the compensation reservoir Mapragg.